Reliable fairness auditing with semi-supervised inference: Discussion

-Third, while our emphasis has been on group fairness, individual fairness and causal fairness are emerging within biomedical applications \citep{xue_auditing_2020, makhlouf_when_2024}.
-Individual fairness requires that similar individuals receive similar predictions, while causal fairness seeks to uncover causal relationships between protected attributes and model outputs \citep{castiglione_faux_2022, cornacchia_auditing_2023, byun_auditing_2024}.
-Extending our SS framework to support these fairness notions is an avenue of future research.
+Third, while our emphasis has been on group fairness, individual fairness and causal fairness are emerging within biomedical applications.
+Individual fairness requires that similar individuals receive similar predictions, while causal fairness seeks to uncover causal relationships between protected attributes and model outputs \citep[e.g.,][]{castiglione_faux_2022}.
+Extending our framework to support these fairness notions is an avenue of future research.
 Fourth, while we consider incorporating auxiliary covariates into the imputation step, including features used for training the ML model may further improve efficiency, particularly when the ML model is misspecified and the number of features is not large.
-However, care must be taken to avoid overfitting and a resulting loss in the efficiency gain of the SS estimator when the group-specific sample sizes are not large.
-Finally, Infairness relies on the assumption that labeled data are a simple random sample from the underlying pool of data.
-In many biomedical contexts, labeled data may be collected using non-random sampling strategies (e.g., stratified sampling) to ensure adequate subgroup representation.
-Ongoing work in SS inference has begun to address such designs and incorporating these advances into our current framework is a promising direction (e.g., \cite{gronsbell_efficient_2022, zhang2023double}).
+However, care must be taken to avoid overfitting and a resulting loss in the efficiency gain of the SS estimator when the group-specific labeled sample sizes are not large.
+Additionally, small group-specific sample sizes can impact the variance estimates of Infairness.
+In Section \ref{supp:uninformative}, we conducted a simulation study with $n = 100$ and the smallest group-specific sample size around 40.
+While Infairness does have reduced coverage, its performance is no more impacted than supervised estimation or alternative SS approaches (Figure \ref{fig:small}).

+Finally, Infairness relies on a design-based choice that labeled data are obtained as a simple random sample from the underlying data pool.
+In practice, alternative sampling strategies can provide more efficient use of labeling resources.
+For example, labels can instead be sampled uniformly at random within levels of $A$ for fixed values of $n_0$ and $n_1$, in which case the proposed method remains valid.
+In other applications, the probability of observing labels may depend on the fully observed variables (e.g., $(\bX\trans, \bW\trans, A)\trans$), implying that $Y$ is missing at random.
+Approaches that adjust for selection bias, such as inverse probability weighting, would be required to obtain valid inference.
+Ongoing work in SS inference addresses more general missingness mechanisms and incorporating these advances into our current framework is a practically useful direction \citep[e.g.,][]{zhang2023double}.